ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 "I'll have the Neapolitan Cappuccino, more cappu than ccino, make sure it has no more than 4 ounces of milk, the beans won't have the right texture otherwise, and make sure that they spell my name correctly on the cup. they always put foxy or roxy, I hate that. *BREATH* If you can't handle that, I'll have a Venti Traditional Misto, please use soy milk with 2 blonde shots of Affrogato AND Ristretto!
 I'd also love 3 Vanilla pumps at the very bottom then, add the coffee after. then-" -Moxxie "Possum" Knolastname, 2021

+"Poetry makes me want to kill myself." -BombCraft, 2024

-"I'm better in bed than my viewers" -Chess Simp, 2025
+"I'm better in bed than my viewers." -Chess Simp, 2025

 "More coming soon!" -BombCraft, 2024